 A pattern for best practices has emerged, which moves toward the composition of content components rather than the creation of individual pages.
 By creating components that populate across different channels, you avoid the work of writing duplicate pieces and maintaining consistency.
 If you have to update a product description, you can do it once and it updates everywhere.

 Contentful solves this problem by bringing all of your content into a single hub where it can be arranged into customized models.
-Content models are custom-build for every need.
+Content models are custom-built for every need.
 Each model comprises individual elements, such as a page title, blog text or copy on a button.
 You can define how each element relates to the others, so that your model fits any digital container.

 The best CMS for you — whether traditional, decoupled, or headless — depends on your project and the team using it.
 The key to success in each case is organizing your content and knowing how your team members work together.